MathPeople/MathPeople.github.io/readmes/fileFormat.md

 </arithmeticQuestion>
 ```

-# Metadata
+# Metainformation

 This is where structure plays a role.
-We use the following convention for metadata: Any direct child of the problem node is a type of metadata.
-Any child of that node is the value for that piece of metadata.
-There is no global list of metadata like the `problemsList.txt` list of all problems.
-Instead, when a list of problems is loaded each problem is scanned for metadata.
-The file reader keeps track of all encountered metadata and generates the metadata sections based on what it found.
-In that sense metadata describes itself.
+We use the following convention for metainformation: Any direct child of the problem node is a type of metainformation.
+Any child of that node is the value for that piece of metainformation.
+There is no global list of metainformation like the `problemsList.txt` list of all problems.
+Instead, when a list of problems is loaded each problem is scanned for metainformation.
+The file reader keeps track of all encountered metainformation and generates the metainformation sections based on what it found.
+In that sense metainformation describes itself.

-This problem file has some metadata in it:
+This problem file has some metainformation in it:

 ```
 <arithmeticQuestion>